• Skip to primary navigation

 Aesthetic refers to the appearance of a gymnast, not their performance.
 Therefore, what is considered beautiful may change from one judge to another.
 Some judges might prefer more classical body types while others might be more attracted to larger athletes with powerful skills.
 Ultimately, it’s up to each individual to judge what they deem aesthetically pleasing and worthy of competition awards.

-Athletes need strong joints and flexible muscles in order to perform at their best, and good aesthetics help them achieve that goal.
+Athletes need strong joints and flexible muscles to perform at their best, and good aesthetics help them achieve that goal.
 Athletes also need stable feet so they can do complex maneuvers safely, as well as excellent hand-eye coordination if they are going to compete in artistic events like ballroom dancing or ice skating.

 What are the different groups of gymnastics?

 The artistic group includes tumbling and vaulting events such as hoop exercises and rotations.
-These events require high levels of skill and flexibility along with strong choreography.
+These events require high levels of skill and flexibility, along with strong choreography.

 The basic group includes floor exercises such as handstands and cartwheels, while the fundamental group contains beam exercises like muscle-ups and straddles.
-These three groups share some common elements but also have their own distinctive features that make them special.
+These three groups share some common elements but also have distinctive features that make them special.

 Choose the grouping that best suits your strengths so you can become the best Gymnast possible.